kinowashere/ICY0006/README.md

 ---

 My analysis will be of the probabilities to win all the places.
-Since the order of numbers in the set doesn't matter, and there is no repetition, I will be using the code I wrote in `stage4.py` to calculate the probabilities.
+Since the order of numbers in the set doesn't matter, and there is no repetition, I will be using the combinatorics `n! / r! (n-r)!` applied to the code I wrote in `stage4.py` to calculate the probabilities.

 | Place | Numbers | Probability  |
 | ----- | ------- | ------------ |